 USA.
-White Sage (Salvia apiana), Whole, Wild Harvested
+White Sage (Salvia apiana), Whole, Cultivated

 Common names: Bee Sage, Sacred Sage, White Ceremonial Sage, Kasiile, Lhtaay, We Wey

 White Sage is a perennial evergreen shrub that grows up to nearly five feet high, native to the southwestern US and northwest Mexico, mostly on the western edges of the Sonoran and Mojave deserts.

 Native Americans living in that region revered the plant, and used White Sage leaf tea for colds, coughs, and severe cases of poison oak, as a blood purifier, to aid relaxation for patients in healing ceremonies, and as a shampoo; added the leaves to foods as flavoring; and applied fresh leaves to the armpits to control body odor.
 They also burned the leaves as incense or “smudge” in purification rituals.

 Herbalists describe White Sage as carminative, antiseptic, and anodyne, and have suggesting gargling with the tea to soothe the pain of strep throat, and drinking it to reduce swelling and discomfort in BPH, or to stop the production of breast milk when weaning a child.

 Recent research suggests that the pain relieving properties of the plant may be related to active components, including terpenes and flavones, that interact with the body’s opioid and cannabinoid receptors.
 Extracts of S. apiana roots showed antimicrobial activity against pathogens including Staphylococcus areus and Candida albicans.

 White Sage should be avoided during pregnancy and breastfeeding.